-To modify the operation of the motherboard, jumpers can be used to choose between optional settings.
-Jumpers create shorts between two pins to change the function of the connector.
+Jumpers are used to modify the operation of the motherboard by creating shorts between two pins to change the function of the connector.
+In this case, jumpers can be used to choose between optional settings.
 Pin 1 is identified with a square solder pad on the printed circuit board.
 See the diagram at right for an example of jumping pins 1 and 2.
 Refer to the motherboard layout page for jumper locations.